The Graduate Student Workshop Program (GSWP) emphasizes instruction, participation, and discussion among graduate students.

 - To encourage interaction, each workshop is limited to approximately 10–12 participants.

-- To apply for the 2021 workshop program, complete the online form.
+- To apply for the 2022 workshop program waitlist, complete the online form.

 - Please be sure to indicate for which workshop(s) you are applying—you may apply for one or both.

-- You must also have a professor at your institution send an email to email@example.com, confirming that you meet the requirements for participation stated above.
+- You must also have a professor at your institution send an email to the Executive Director, confirming that you meet the requirements for participation stated above.

 - In the event that a student selected for a workshop also has a paper accepted to the conference and scheduled by the program committee at a time conflicting with the workshop, the student may need to forego participation in the workshop.